jdecouchant/BRB-partially-connected-networks/README.md

 # BRB-partially-connected-networks

-This repository contains the Omnet++ code for the ICDCS'21 paper titled *Practical Byzantine Reliable Broadcast on Partially-Connected Networks*.
+This repository contains the Omnet++ code for the ICDCS'21 paper *Practical Byzantine Reliable Broadcast on Partially-Connected Networks*.
 The code used to generate K-pasted and K-diamond graphs comes from [BFT-ReliableCommunication](https://github.com/giovannifarina/BFT-ReliableCommunication)

 You can cite this work using the following bibtex entry: